Robust angle-based transfer learning in high dimensions: Simulation study

 We first evaluate the empirical predictive performance of angleTL in the case with one source study.
 To mimic the practical situation, we generate data for both the source and target populations based on the corresponding model parameters $\bw$ and $\bbeta$ where the corresponding entries are generated from Equation (\ref{simugen}).
 We set the sample sizes to be $N = 5,000$ for the source population, and $n = 50$ for the target population.
 The dimension of the model is set to $p \in \{25, 50, 100\}$.
 For the source population, we generate the predictors $\tilde \bX \sim N(\textbf{0},\mathbf{\tilde \Sigma})$, where the covariance matrix $\mathbf{\tilde \Sigma}$ is set to have variances of $1$ and exchangeable correlation of $0.2$, and we generate the outcome variable $\tilde \bY \sim N(\tilde \bX\bw, 0.5\mathbf{I}_N)$.
 For the target population, we generate $\bX \sim N(\textbf{0},\mathbf{\Sigma})$, where $\mathbf{\Sigma}$ contains variances of $1$ and exchangeable correlation of $0.1$, and we generate the outcome variable $\bY \sim N(\bX\bbeta, 0.5\mathbf{I}_n)$.

 We apply an ordinary least square approach on the generated source data to obtain $\hat\bw$, which is then used together with the target data.
 We compare the predictive performance of angleTL to three state-of-art methods: (i) target-only: target-only estimator through Equation (\ref{ridge_tradition}); (ii) source-only: directly apply the source estimates on the testing data; (iii) distTL: distance-based transfer learning approach via Equation (\ref{distance-based_solution}).
 The predictive performance is evaluated by the root mean squared error (RMSE) calculated from an independent testing data set of size $200$, following the same data generating mechanism as the target data.
-For each method, the tuning parameters are chosen by a three-fold cross validation.
-Given the optimal tuning parameters, we fit the model on all target samples to obtain the final model results.
+The code for fitting target-only estimator, distTL, and angleTL is the same with different choices of $\eta$ and $\lambda$ selected by a three-fold cross-validation, which ensures comparability.
+Specifically, when running target-only ridge regression, we set $\eta=0$ and only search $\lambda$ from a grid containing 100 points randomly selected between 0.0001 and 0.5.
+When running distTL, we set $\eta=\lambda$ and search $\lambda$ from a grid containing 100 points randomly selected between 0.0001 and 0.5.
+When running angleTL, $\eta$ and $\lambda$ are chosen from a two-dimensional grid, with $\lambda$ ranges between 0.0001 and 0.5 while $\eta$ ranges between 0.0001 and 0.2.

 In Fig.\ref{plot_sim_1}, each panel of RMSE is summarized from 200 independent simulations, where lower value represents better prediction accuracy.
 The pattern aligns with what we see in Fig. \ref{plot_theorem1}, where the performance of angleTL improves over increasing correlation between the target and the source estimates increases.
 When $\frac{\alpha_t}{\alpha_s}=2$, we see that distTL overlaps with angleTL around $\rho=\frac{1}{2}$ where $\rho \frac{\alpha_t}{\alpha_s}$ is close to $1$.
 When $\frac{\alpha_t}{\alpha_s}=\frac{1}{2}$, for all $\rho\in (0, 1)$, since $\rho \frac{\alpha_t}{\alpha_s}<\frac{1}{2}$, distTL shows consistently higher RMSE than angleTL; it also underperforms the target-only estimator, indicating that distTL fails to capture the similarity between the target and the source estimates and fails to prevent negative transfer.
 For a given $\gamma=\frac{p}{n}$, the performance of angleTL is stable across different values of $\frac{\alpha_t}{\alpha_s}$.
 For a given $\frac{\alpha_t}{\alpha_s}$, the source model helpful when the dimension of the model is higher.